tonethar/IGME-430-Spring-2021/projects/project-1.md

 3) At least one GET request type will support query parameters (both in AJAX and directly).
 These could be used to filter results, sort results or something else.

-Client should use accept header (only needs to support JSON, but other formats would count as extra).
-Client should submit a body in a POST request to add or update data.
+4) Client must submit a body in a POST request to add or update data

 ### V-A. Web Services (3)